 "I've been scorned.
 I've been pissed off," he wrote of the inspiration for the anthem in his new book, Hindsight: & All the Things I Can't See in Front of Me.
 "I wrote 'Cry Me a River' in two hours.
 I didn't plan on writing it."

 The song was a critical and commercial smash hit for Timberlake, who was establishing himself as a solo artist after N Sync.
-It worked—the sexy and scornful song won the Grammy for Best Pop Male Vocal Performance.
+It worked—the scornful song won the Grammy for Best Pop Male Vocal Performance.

 Sample lyric?
 "Dear John, I see it all, now it was wrong / Don't you think 19 is too young to be played by your dark twisted games, when I loved you so?"